astannnn/mfa-mcu-demo/README.md

 ## ✅ Author

-Created by [your name] — for academic demonstration purposes.
+Created by Astan Tabyldy uulu — for academic demonstration purposes.